How can I get the most out of a styling session?

 How many sessions will I need to see results?

-You can achieve great results in as little as one styling session.
-I ask that new clients spend a minimum of 4 hours with me initially to allow time for me to get to know you.
-This way we really achieve results.
-Subsequent sessions can be booked at 2 hours for regular clients wardrobe updates.
+Great results can be achieved in as little as one styling session.
+I ask that new clients spend a minimum of 4 hours with me initially.
+Subsequent sessions can be booked at 2 hours for regular wardrobe updates.
 Personal styling has no finish line.
-It is up to you as the client to carry on the good work that we have done at your session and continue to put effort into dressing each day.
-Trends change and so too does your lifestyle so it is up to you to keep in practice to ensure that all our hard work does not come undone.
+It is up to you as the client to carry on the good work we have completed at your session and continue to put effort into dressing each day.
+This is a team effort and you've got to work with me!

 Do you do this full-time?

-Yes.
-Whilst a large majority of personal styling businesses operate as "hobby businesses" Caitlin Stewart Personal Styling is my full-time occupation.
-I have worked hard to build my business and thank you for your respect for my time and livelihood just as you do your own.
+This is my full-time gig and it feeds my family!
+The majority of personal styling businesses operate as "hobby businesses".
+However, Caitlin Stewart Personal Styling is my full-time occupation.
+I have worked hard to build my business, am highly trained, have an exceptional client list that I work tirelessly to maintain.
+I thank you in advance for your respect for my time and livelihood just as you do your own.

 The Personal Stylist industry is just so crowded.
 How do I choose the right Stylist for me?

-Personal Stylist's now find themselves in a grossly oversaturated market.
-It not only means competition for the Stylist, it also makes it really difficult for clients to choose a Stylist to work with.
+Personal Stylists now find themselves in a grossly oversaturated and unregulated market.
+It not only means competition for the Stylist, it also makes it really difficult for clients to sift through and choose a qualified Stylist to work with.

-Ask for client testimonials along with previous clients who are happy to be contacted to provide a reference (remember website testimonials can be fabricated so check out some Google Reviews).
+• Ask for client testimonials along with previous clients who are happy to be contacted to provide a reference, remember website testimonials can be fabricated so check out some Google Reviews or speak with clients.

-Ask for a CV.
-In the age of social media we often forget to look at the CV and the actual work the Stylist has completed including companies they have worked for.
-A fancy website or online presence can look amazing, however have they the experience you require to fulfil your brief?
+• Ask for a CV.
+In the age of social media we often forget to look at the CV and the actual work the Stylist has completed including companies they have worked with.
+You can download mine HERE .

-Training.
-Most Stylist’s will have undertaken some formal training like fashion or image consultant training.
+• Most Stylists will have undertaken formal training like fashion or image consultant training.
 Ask for details of any training.
 Whilst it is not an industry regulated by training it’s great to know that there are some formal skills in play to back you up.

-Listing a service on offer doesn’t always mean they are experienced in that area.
-For example if a Consultant lists corporate seminars on their website, request a list of companies and references that they have worked with and give the referees a call.
+• Listing a service on a website doesn’t always mean they are experienced in that area.
+For example if a Stylist lists corporate seminars on their website, request a list of companies and references that they have worked with and give the referees a call.
 If they style photo shoots or say they work with celebrities ask for portfolio images or for them to list the talent and publications.